Русский

 Cervical cancer is a disease that primarily occurs in the anatomical part of the female reproductive organ of the uterus - the cervix.
 A tumor is the uncontrolled growth of cells in the body, which can be benign or malignant.
 Treatment may well be successful if the pathology is diagnosed at an early stage and measures are taken in time.

-Symptoms of cervical cancer and treatment of cancer The article was checked by doctor Olga Zorina
+The article was checked by doctor Olga Zorina

 Pregnancy and childbirth, Gynecologist, Gynecologist-endocrinologist